Grants and allowances

 Nursery and children under five automatically receive free milk.
 Children in primary schools who receive free school meals may also receive free milk.

-Other over five year olds may receive milk at a cost of around 17p per bottle.
+Other over five year olds may receive milk at a cost of around 20p per bottle.
 The ordering, issuing and collecting of money is carried out by individual schools.
 Not all schools offer a paid milk service and they have no duty to offer a scheme.

 Please contact your school for further details.

-Musical instruments assisted purchase scheme
+Musical instruments - hire and assisted purchase schemes

 Student Finance England administers applications from students seeking financial support for attendance on higher education courses.
 It is responsible for assessing their eligibility for and entitlement to financial support.